This is podcast three of five of the ACCA strategy series.

 Connect with Steph

 And it's a much more granular conversation.
-Where's

-And you'll hear me ask them, where's the payoff.
-Where's the value in having and building and creating and living a real sense of purpose.
+And you'll hear me ask them, where's the payoff?
+Where's the value in having and building and creating and living a real sense of purpose?
 Let's go to that discussion with James and Steph now.

-Paul Shrimpling: [00:02:20] how many people in your teams?
-Yeah, so there's
+Paul Shrimpling: [00:02:20] How many people in your team, Steph?

 I didn't have proper values and I needed to take myself on that journey.
-I joined the gap portal.
+I joined the Gap Portal.
 They were really instrumental in sort of helping me discover some of these ideas.
 And we started with our values, first of all, starting to identify our core values and what we stood for.
-And we came up with inspiring and educating our clients to love and understand their numbers while helping them to achieve their personal and business goals.
+And we came up with “inspiring and educating our clients to love and understand their numbers while helping them to achieve their personal and business goals”.

-And it was very much centred around wanting to help our clients achieve and be the best business and have the most enriched life that they could possibly have, because that's, that's what resonated with me when I was starting on my journey as an accountant.
+And it was very much centred around wanting to help our clients achieve and be the best business and have the most enriched life that they could possibly have, because that's what resonated with me when I was starting on my journey as an accountant.

-Paul Shrimpling: [00:03:39] Yeah.
-Yeah.
+Paul Shrimpling: [00:03:42] Yeah.
 Brilliant.
-Brilliant.
-Thanks for that stuff.
+Thanks for that, Steph.